aaronbloomfield/pdr/tutorials/02-gdb/index.md

 program by pausing its execution and then resuming it.
-While paused, we can find out where we are in the program, what values variables have, reset the values of variables, etc.  If a program crashes, the debugger can tell you exactly *where* the program crashsed (something that Java does naturally, but C++ does not).
+While paused, we can find out where we are in the program, what values variables have, reset the values of variables, etc.  If a program crashes, the debugger can tell you exactly *where* the program crashed (something that Java does naturally, but C++ does not).
 The principles and commands described in this document are specific to the gdb debuggers for clang++ under UNIX, but every debugger has similar commands.